hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/setup.md

 ![Hasura Cloud Welcome Page](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/hasura-cloud-welcome.png)

 Once the project is initialised, you can click on `Launch Console` button on the pop up screen.
-If you already have a Hasura Cloud account before, you can manually create a new project by clicking on the `+ New Project` action at the top, followed by `Launch Console`.
+If you already have a Hasura Cloud account, you can manually create a new project by clicking on the `+ New Project` action at the top, followed by `Launch Console`.

 ## Hasura Console {#hasura-console}